-Patrizia Marraghini, independent member of the Company's Board of Directors:
+Patrizia Marraghini, independent member of the Company's Board of Directors

-Patrizia Marraghini began her career as a lawyer in various large firms in Paris, where she worked on stock exchange listings and project financing.
+Ms Patrizia Marraghini began her career as a lawyer in various large firms in Paris, where she worked on stock exchange listings and project financing.
 She then turned to international project development in the field of infrastructure and public service concessions within large French groups (water, waste, energy services, renewable energies and transport).
 After working for the EdF and Bouygues groups, she worked for Veolia from 2003 to 2006 in the international department of Veolia Eau, and then from 2007 to 2009 as head of legal affairs for Veolia Environnement's Major Projects.
 From 2009 to 2011, she held the position of legal director "new business lines" and corporate secretary of the group's renewable energy subsidiary (photovoltaic, wind and biomass) and member of its Management Board.
 From 2011 to 2022, she was in charge of the International Legal Department of Keolis (SNCF group) and the development of international projects for all legal-financial, commercial and contractual aspects.
 She was also a member of the International Board of Keolis and of the Dubai metro JV with Mitsubishi.
-Since 2016, she has also held a number of positions as an independent director and member of the Audit and Remuneration Committee of E.P.C. (an international group listed on the Paris stock exchange), and is currently a director and Chairwoman of the Audit and Compliance Committee of SAIPEM SA and SAIPEM Nigeria (since 2020) and an independent director of STOA (since June 2023) (JV between Caisse des Dépôts et Consignations and AFD).
+Since 2016, she has also held a number of positions as an independent director and member of the Audit and Remuneration Committee of E.P.C. (an international group listed on the Paris stock exchange), and currently holds the position of Independent Supervisor of the Board of Directors of SAIPEM SA, SPFrance and Bos Congo (since 2020) as well as Independent Director of STOA (JV Caisse des Dépôts et Consignations and AFD) and member of the Accounts and Risk Committee (since June 2023).

-3.1.3 PRESENCE OF INDEPENDENT MEMBERS ON THE BOARD
+PRESENCE OF INDEPENDENT MEMBERS ON THE BOARD